 And Finally … That Special Alderbrook Resort Promo Code for my Readers!

-You can get a deal on a room all year long using my Alderbrook Resort promo code TITOTG.
+Get a deal on a room all year long using my Alderbrook Resort promo code.

-This code, entered on the hotel’s website, gives readers special access to my exclusive “corporate rate” for discounts that vary throughout the year 🤗 .
+This gives readers special access to my exclusive “corporate rate” for room discounts that vary in amount depending on the season 🤗 .
 Check out the pic below for the prices.
-The code short for Two In Tow & On The Go if you’re wondering about that acronym 🙂

 Also … Bonus!
 I saved the video of our stay in a highlight bubble over on Instagram so you can still catch the fun if you missed the first go-around.